Accountant vs Chartered Accountant: Understanding the Key Differences for Smarter Financial Choices

 How to Choose Between an Accountant and a Chartered Accountant

 When deciding between an accountant and a chartered accountant, several factors should be considered to ensure you select the right professional for your financial needs.
-Here are some key differences to help you make an informed decision:

 - Qualifications: Chartered accountants have completed a rigorous post-graduate program and hold a specialized bachelor’s degree in accounting.
 In contrast, accountants may have completed a basic accountancy course or diploma, which may not provide the same depth of knowledge.